 It didn’t help that on Saturday, our flight was delayed for five hours.
 I didn’t end up getting home until 2am.
 I was a total zombie yesterday, but glad to be back in the game today so I can put together my restaurant guide for you guys to read tomorrow.
 Stay tuned!

-Free People Maxi Dress (More sizes here and here) / J.McLaughlin Bag c/o / Jack Rogers Sandals
+Free People Maxi Dress (More colors here) / J.McLaughlin Bag c/o / Jack Rogers Sandals

 Photos by Clay Austin Photography.